SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

 #.
 Subsequently process the `DataExtents` using :confval:`threads` number of
    parallel threads.
 For each `DataExtent`:

    #.
-Collect all available chunks within `scan window`.
+Capture the current time as the prospective new ``lastScan`` value, so
+      chunks modified during the scan are picked up on the next run.
    #.
-If the `DataExtent` is new (no database entry yet), store a new and
+Collect all available chunks of the stream from the archive and, if the
-      empty `DataExtent` to database, else query existing `DataSegments` from the database:
+      extent already exists, load existing `DataSegments` inside the `scan window` from the database.

-      * count segments outside `scan window`
-      * create a database iterator for extents within `scan window`
+   #. **PLAN phase** -- for each chunk decide whether to **READ** or
+      **SKIP** it based on the `scan window`, `modification window` and ``lastScan``.
+A chunk is also re-read when no database segment starts within its window, so chunks reappearing in the archive with their original mtime are picked up even though that mtime is older than the previous scan.
+Afterwards, propagate **READ** to neighboring chunks whenever a database segment straddles their common boundary, so a boundary-spanning segment is either re-derived from fresh records on both sides or copied verbatim from the database on both sides, but never mixed.
+   #. **BUILD phase** -- assemble the desired segment list:

+      * for a **READ** chunk parse its records, derive chunk segments by analyzing gaps/overlaps with respect to :confval:`jitter`, sampling rate and quality changes, and drop chunk segments lying outside the `scan window`,
+      * for a **SKIP** chunk copy database segments starting in the chunk's window,
+      * adjacent segments that are contiguous within :confval:`jitter` and share sampling rate and quality are merged across chunk boundaries.

+   #. **DIFF phase** -- compare the desired segment list against the
+      previously loaded database segments and derive the resulting insert, update and remove operations.
+Segments outside the `scan window` are never considered for removal.

    #.
-Create two in-memory segment lists which collect segments to remove and
-      segments to add/update
-   #.
-For each chunk

-      * determine the `chunk window` and `mtime`
-      * decide whether the chunk needs to be read depending on the `mtime` and a possible `chunk gap`.
-If necessary, read the chunk and

-        - create chunk segments by analyzing the chunk records for gaps/overlaps defined by :confval:`jitter`, sampling rate or quality changes
-        - merge chunk segments with database segments and update the in-memory segment lists.

-        If not necessary, advance the database segment iterator to the end of the chunk window.

-   #.
-Remove and then add/update the collected segments.
-   #.
-Merge segment information into `DataAttributeExtents`
+Apply the collected operations to the database and recompute
-   #.
-Merge `DataAttributeExtents` into overall `DataExtent`
+      `DataAttributeExtents` and the overall `DataExtent`.

 Examples
 --------